servoz/populse_mia/docs/html/_sources/documentation/data_browser.rst.txt

 The toolbar
 ------------

-The toolbar contains several actions to interact with the database which are listed below:
+The toolbar contains several actions to interact with the database which are listed below.

 Add tag (from "Tags" menu, shortcut: Ctrl+A)